waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 3.0.0 =
+* **Important:** Update geo location api libraries for maxmind and ip2locatoin.
+  Please confirm the directory for local geo location dabase (`ip-geo-api`) can be writable.
 * **New feature:** Add the function of blocking front-end.
 * **New feature:** Add IP address and country code cache by cookie.
 * **New feature:** Add getting host information using reverse DNS lookup.